 Wood Chips & Firewood

-Wood chips are an excellent way to reduce weed growth and for composting in the garden as well as your trail paths.
+Wood chips are an excellent way to reduce weed growth, rebuild soil integrity, and for composting in the garden as well as your trail paths.
 Plus, with our delivery service, you'll save time and your back!
 Our wood chips, like most arborist chips, are a mix of conifer and/or deciduous trees.
 Both are great for your property.
 We can spread chips if you’re too busy as an additional service.
-Delivery wood for firewood is also available.
 Please contact us for details.

-Delivery is typically available once we have filled the truck.
+Delivery within our service areas is typically available once we have filled the 7-yard trailer.
 We do not guarantee specific species or "no needles" in our loads.
-A full load of chips will equate to about 12 yards.
-Since the delivery will be via an arborist dump truck, we can back into any area that has solid ground and can fit the truck.
-We will deliver chips in a relatively close radius to our job location that day.
+A full load of chips will equate to about 7 yards.
+Since the delivery will be via a dump trailer, we can back into any area that has solid ground and can fit the truck.

-Delivery fees are $30.00 and are collected by cash, check, or card at time of service.
+Delivery fees are $60.00 and are collected during delivery.
 This fee includes delivery and material.
-Card payments will incur a 3% convenience fee.

 Wood Chips Request Form